 OPTIONAL: Are there any specific areas of research that this method could provide insight into?
 OR Can this method be applied to any other systems?

-: [1].
+Wenda Hu: NMR’s multinuclear nature makes it suitable for numerous samples.
+Coupled with this method, it can provide insight into an array of systems spanning fields such as catalysis, geochemistry, and biology.[1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera